-You are invited to attend an orientation event at the campus closest to you.
-Dallas, Houston, and DC each have a live orientation event, and if you are at an extension site or online, you are encouraged attend the closest live event or watch the orientation videos, including a live-streaming welcome session.
+You are invited to attend orientation at the campus closest to you.
+Dallas, Houston, and Washington, DC each host a live orientation each fall and spring.
+If you study at an extension site or online, you are encouraged to attend the closest live event or watch the orientation videos, including a live-streaming welcome session.

 Online & Extension